 This delicious potato dish can be served up as a side to a range of meat and vegetarian dishes, whether for a celebratory meal or to turn a weeknight supper into something a little more special.
 Hearty and filling, this cheesy mashed potato casserole also makes a perfect comfort food on its own.

 Our twice baked potato recipe results in a fluffy, tasty, cheesy potato casserole that your family is sure to love.
 Be ready for requests for seconds!
-And once you know how to make potato casserole, you can check out our suggested variations below for an even bigger range of flavors.
+And once you know how to make potato casserole in your handy cast iron casserole dish, you can check out our suggested variations below for an even bigger range of flavors.

-Grate the cheddar and separate into two equal amounts.
+- Grate the cheddar and separate it into two equal amounts.
 Cook the bacon strips until crisp, and then drain any excess fat, and crumble into bits.

-Scrub the potatoes clean under running water, and use a fork to pierce the skin in several places.
-Bake them for around 45 minutes to one hour, until the centres are tender.
-Once your potatoes are ready remove them from the oven and set aside to cool, then adjust the oven temperature to 350 ºF.
+- Scrub the potatoes clean under running water, and use a fork to pierce the skin in several places.
+Bake them for around 45 minutes to one hour, until the centers are tender.
+Once your potatoes are ready remove them from the oven and set aside to cool, then adjust the oven temperature to 350°F.

-When the potatoes have cooled enough to hold, cut each of them in half down the middle, and scoop out the centres, adding the potato to a mixing bowl.
+- When the potatoes have cooled enough to hold, cut each of them in half down the middle, and scoop out the centers, adding the potato to a mixing bowl.
 The skins can be discarded.

-Add the mashed potato mixture to a pre-greased cast iron casserole dish or baking dish, and then use the remaining bacon, scallions and cheese, ensuring an even coverage.
+- Add the mashed potato mixture to a pre-greased cast iron casserole dish or baking dish, and then use the remaining bacon, scallions, and cheese, ensuring even coverage.